1shabby/Magic-Collection/README.md

 Backlog:

 1. Update widget to grab the src of the img tag instead of the value in the image field : Complete
-2. Fix Minor bugs with field visibility ex. mana cost being visible when empty on a land record
-3. Add in banned / restricted information into the card records via the response from the API
 4. Create a workspace to facilitate a back end agent experience
 5. Integrate with PSDS / CSM to off a mock sales service
 6. Potentially make a playtester / leverage Archidekt's playtester